capcutapk-mod/gbwhatsapp/index.rst

 ----

 **Is GB WhatsApp safe to use?**
-Yes, GB WhatsApp is generally safe if downloaded from trusted sources like [GBApps Blog](https://gbapps.blog).
+Yes, GB WhatsApp is generally safe if downloaded from trusted sources like <a href="https://gbapps.blog">GB Whatsapp Download</a>.
 Always stay updated with the latest version to avoid bans.

 **Can I use GB WhatsApp and WhatsApp together?**
 Yes, you can use both apps on the same device by registering them with different phone numbers.